May 26, 2021 | Abby Foutch

 1 Don’t be a robot & have a little fun

-Add a little spice to your reg forms with some fun lingo, cheeky comments, or by adding beloved emojis.
-This will make your registration form stand out and get people excited because it foreshadows that it’s not going to be a boring ole event.
-Cough cough.
-So if you’re going to talk the talk, make sure you walk the walk too.
+Add a little spice to your event registration forms with some fun lingo, cheeky comments, or by adding a few beloved emojis.
+This will make your registration form stand out and get people excited, because it foreshadows that this isn’t going to be a boring ole event. *Cough cough.* So if you’re going to talk the talk, make sure you walk the walk too.

 It’s a big no-no to have one registration pathway for all.
-Not only should you have customized registration pathways for different types of attendees (attendee, guest, sponsor, etc.), you should create customized pathways for in-person vs. virtual attendees.
+Not only should you have customized registration pathways for different types of attendees (attendee, guest, sponsor, etc.), you should also create customized pathways for in-person vs. digital attendees.
 You can do this using conditional logic and visibility settings.
-If you’re not sending virtual attendees a shirt, then don’t ask for their size.
+If you’re not sending digital attendees a shirt, then don’t ask for their size.
 And if your registration software has a limit to how many times you can use conditional logic, then ditch your current software.
+(Yep!
+We have strong opinions!)

 3 Localization